 Protect the mountain's delicate and unique alpine environment

-Staff the mountain's high camps with climbing rangers
+Staff the mountain's high camps with rangers

 Maintain a clean and healthful upper mountain free of human waste